jm1021/leuck_reunion/activities.md

   </div>
 </div>

-### Wednesday Morning
+### Wednesday Morning (Annalyce and Peyton)
-> Pool Olympics by Annalyce and Peyton.
+> Pool Olympics.
 Curious feedback ...
 Hey, we’ve decided we are including a polar plunge.
 Please be prepared to provide the cash. 😂👍🏽

-### Wednesday Afternoon
+### Wednesday Afternoon (John and Lora)
-> Spelunking coordinated by Johnner and Lora.
+> Spelunking.
 The Mortensen's frequent through the California corridor.
 On each pass we have been wanting to visit the [Lake Shasta Caverns](https://lakeshastacaverns.clickforward.com/).
 This is highly recommended by all locals and the trip include bus, boat ride, and cave adventure.
 - Pack up lunch and leave by about 12:45pm
 - 32 minute drive to the event
 - 45 minute pre-checking required, we can Picnic while we wait